-Diluted loss per share is equal to basic loss per share as there were no dilutive potential ordinary shares in issue during the years ended 31 December 2022 and 2021.
+Diluted loss per share is equal to basic loss per shares as there were no dilutive potential ordinary shares in issue during the years ended 31 December 2023 and 2022.

-14. DIVIDEND
+14. DIVIDENDS

-No dividend was paid or proposed during the year ended 31 December 2022 and 2021, nor has any dividend been proposed since the end of the reporting period.
+No dividend was paid or proposed during the years ended 31 December 2023 and 2022, nor has any dividend been proposed since the end of the reporting period.